pthethanh/micro/README.md

 ### Health

 - Health check for readiness and liveness.
-- Utilities functions for checking health.
+- Utilities for checking health.

 See [doc](https://pkg.go.dev/github.com/pthethanh/micro/health?tab=doc) for  more detail.

 ### Log

-- Logger interface.
+- Standard logger interface.
 - Logrus implementation.
 - Context logger & tracing using X-Request-Id and X-Correlation-Id
-- Interceptor for HTTP & gRPC.
+- Interceptors for HTTP & gRPC.

 See [doc](https://pkg.go.dev/github.com/pthethanh/micro/log?tab=doc) for  more detail.